-Winnick Woods in Cape Elizabeth just got even sweeter.
+Winnick Woods in Cape Elizabeth got even sweeter last summer.

 The 1.7-mile loop trail is a fine spot to walk the dog or go for a run.
 A couple of years ago, when I thought I might become a trail runner, I spent many afternoons here plodding along the trail, leaping over roots and rocks.
 Okay, maybe “leaping” is misleading.
 My trail running career was short lived.
 But for those who do, for real, run trails, this is a nice, beginner-friendly spot.